lemocla/Codzilla/documentation/userstoriestesting.md

 - ## **As a frequent user, I want to be able to cancel an event so that attendees can get notified of the cancellation**

 	- From my events, my groups or the event page,
-	- The button cancel is clearly displayed
+	- The button "cancel" is clearly displayed for my events
-	- When I click on cancel, a modal window asking if I want to cancel the event will display,
+	- When I click on "cancel", a modal window asking if I want to cancel the event will display,
-	- Whe I clikc on cancel, I am redirected to the event page with a message informing me that my event has been successfully cancelled displayed on top of the page.
+	- Whe I clikc on "confirm", I am redirected to the event page with a message informing me that my event has been successfully cancelled.
 	- **Result**: Pass

 	  ![cancel_event](screenshots/cancel_event_confirmation.png)